Two Reportedly Shot Outside NY Supermarket

-Two people were reportedly hospitalized after being shot near a Long Island supermarket.
+Two people were reportedly hospitalized after being shot outside of a Long Island supermarket.

 The incident happened around 4 p.m.
 Sunday, July 18 in the parking lot at the Lidl Market on Montauk Highway in Center Moriches.